 Email: events@mx.nl

-Use of all moving, automated or roving lights, or moving gobos is strictly prohibited as these distract and cause unwanted reflections within the halls and from exhibits and overhead rigging.
+AUTOMATED AND MOVING LIGHTS: IBC prohibits the use of all moving, automated or roving lights or moving gobos as these are deemed distracting and cause unwanted reflections within the halls and from exhibits and overhead rigging.

 If you intend to install a complex stand, we strongly recommend that you lay a raised floor / platform to hide pipe work and cables.
 This also gives you greater flexibility to where services are pulled through.
 Those ordering plumbing services must ensure that pipe work does not run through neighbouring stands without their prior consent.